 I designed this crochet mat for my first nephew.
 He needed a soft place to have tummy time and I knew this plush chunky yarn would make the perfect play mat.

 If you’re looking to make a modern crochet play mat you’re in the right place.
-The full free crochet pattern is below or you can download the Free PDF Pattern here.
+The full free crochet pattern is below.

 The play mat is much thicker than a blanket and is so soft and plush.
 A blanket made with this yarn would be so cozy.
 I’d compare the texture of this yarn to Bernat Blanket Yarn, but much thicker.
 Holding 5-6 strands of blanket yarn together would be a good substitute if you can’t find this exact yarn.